-Peat: Peat generation is currently limited to Gishoma and Hakan, with a combined nominal capacity of 50 MW.
-Upon completion, Hakan will be the largest power station in Rwanda, with a nameplate capacity of 70MW.
+Peat: Peat generation is currently limited to Gishoma and Hakan, with a combined nominal capacity of 85 MW, of which Hakan peat-to-power plant is the largest power station in Rwanda, with a nameplate capacity of 70MW.
 A 2016 report concluded that from the 13,571 ha area studied, approximately 23 - 33 million dry tonnes of peat can be produced from an exploitable area of 4,057 ha.
-This peat can produce between 97 - 129 TWh over 30 years, at an estimated level of between 121 - 161 MW^{11} .
+This peat can produce between 97 - 129 TWh over 30 years, at an estimated level of between 121 - 161 MW.

 Methane gas: Methane gas contained within Lake Kivu is Rwanda's largest natural resource.
 Formation of these reserves was due to the unique geology of the lake, resulting in the naturally regenerating methane gas that is found there.
-Lake Kivu contains 60-70 km3 of methane, of which 44.7 km3 can be extracted, with an annual accumulation of 0.14 km3.
+Lake Kivu contains 60-70 km of methane, of which 44.7 km can be extracted, with an annual accumulation of 0.14 km.
 The amount of electricity that can be generated from this methane depends on extraction efficiency.
 This efficiency is currently estimated at 28%, which is significantly lower than the expected 40-60%.
 Currently, the main focus concerning this resource is its extraction for electricity generation.
 However further investigations are currently underway to fully understand its potential applications in the commercial, industrial and residential sectors of the country.